Compressor Anti Surge Control Systems

 Specialist anti-surge controllers are available from Compressor Controls Corporation (CCC), and Yokogawa.

-Anti Surge Control Valve
+Anti Surge Control Valves

 The antisurge valve is located in a recycle line connecting the compressor discharge to the inlet.
 For multisection compressors, it is good practice to install a separate recycle line with an antisurge valve for each of the compressor sections.